Your student is earning college credit while still in high school—that’s a big move!

 Help your student take ownership of deadlines, assignments, and communication.
 Students should check their Mid Mich Email daily.
 It’s how they receive official college information.

 College coursework moves quickly and requires planning beyond high school expectations.
+Keeping track of deadlines and responsibilities for both high school and college is important.

 Ask how courses are going, what support they may need, and what next steps they plan to take.
+Encourage them to ask for help when they need it—a key part of college success!

 Simple steps to help your student start strong.